 And that brings us to the cost and availability of the Nighthawk RS700 itself.

 Pricing and availability

-Netgear told me that the new Nighthawk RS700 Wi-Fi 7 Mesh router is slated to be available in the US in Q2 2023 — you can get it in June at the latest — with the suggested retail price of $699.99.
+Netgear told me that the new Nighthawk RS700 Wi-Fi 7 Mesh router is slated to be available in the US in late 2023 with the suggested retail price of $699.99.

 Still, it's time to start saving.